 The Hazrat Shahjalal International Airport in Dhaka, Bangladesh, is being expanded in order to address the continued increase in domestic and international passengers and cargo passing through the facility.

 The airport is anticipated to witness passenger traffic of approximately 12 million by August 2022 and up to 22 million by 2035.

-The expansion is set to more than double the airport's annual passenger handling capacity from the current eight million to approximately 20 million, and the cargo capacity from 200,000t to 500,000t.
+It is set to more than double the airport’s annual passenger handling capacity from the current eight million to approximately 20 million, and the cargo capacity from 200,000t to 500,000t.

 It is also expected to improve air transportation, as well as economic and social development in Bangladesh.

 The expansion includes the construction of the third passenger terminal building known as Terminal 3, as well as a 5,900m² VVIP complex, 41,200m² cargo building and multi-level car parking building with tunnel.

 The new international passenger terminal building will have a floor area of roughly 226,000m².

 Additionally, the project will see the construction of several exit and connecting taxiways, a parking apron in Terminal 3, new roads to connect the terminal with the airport road and a drainage system.

 Various water treatment, power supply, rescue and fire-fighting facilities will also be built as part of the development.